Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

-The properties of large spin ultra-cold Fermi gases with SU$(2N)$ and Sp$(2N)$ symmetries are fundamentally different from those of large spin solid state systems \cite{wu2010a}.
-In the former case, quantum spin fluctuations are enhanced by the large number of fermion components denoted by $2N=2F+1$, which are even stronger than those in spin-$\frac{1}{2}$ systems.
-On the contrary, the large value of spin suppresses quantum fluctuations in solid state systems, and drives the system to the classic limit.
-The novel physics in large-spin ultra-cold Fermi systems with high symmetries includes unconventional superfluidity \cite{lecheminant2005, honerkamp2004,rapp2007,rapp2008}, exotic quantum magnetism \cite{wu2005a,cazalilla2009,manmana2011,hung2011,assaad2005,Szirmai2011a,Szirmai2011b,Vekua2011}.
-In particular, various SU$(2N)$ valence-bond solid and spin liquids have been proposed that have not been observed in solid state systems \cite{hermele2009,hermele2011,xu2010}.
+The SU($2N$) Hubbard model exhibits interesting phenomena that are absent in the standard SU(2) formulation.
+It is known that quantum spin fluctuations are enhanced by the large number of fermion components \cite{wu2010a}.
+This effect gives rise to exotic quantum magnetism in large-spin ultra-cold fermi systems with high symmetries \cite{wu2005a,cazalilla2009,manmana2011,hung2011,assaad2005,Szirmai2011a, Szirmai2011b,Vekua2011}.
+For example, various SU($2N$) valence-bond solid and spin liquid states have been proposed that have not been observed in solid state systems before \cite{chen2005, hung2011,hermele2011}.
+In addition, as we will show below, the multi-component nature of the SU($2N$) Hubbard model also significantly lowers the charge gap of the Mott-insulating states at the intermediate interaction strengths comparable to the bandwidth.

-In current experiments, ultracold fermions in optical lattices have been cooled down to temperatures below the hopping energy scale of $t$, but, above the spin superexchange energy scale of $J$ yet.
-This motivates us to study the thermodynamic properties of the ultracold fermions in this temperature regime.
-On the other hand, the strong correlation physics of the Fermi-Hubbard model in this intermediate temperature regime is also interesting, which has not been fully explored yet in solid state physics context.
-In cuprates, $J$ is around 1000K at which lattices melt.
-In this temperature regime, the intertwined effect between the quantum and thermodynamic fluctuations leads to interesting phenomena.
-The quantum critical phenomena have been studied in the SU$(2)$ case \cite{hazzard2011}.
-Recently, the high temperature properties of SU($2N$) Hubbard model has been studied from series expansions, which is only accurate at $T\gg \max(t, U)$ \cite{hazzard2010}.